matiaspakua/tech.notes.io/README.md

 - On Javascript notes
 - Git.
 Keep the repository clear with semantic versioning, changelog and readme.
 - Traceability.
 Going backward and forward to better understand
-- Rework.
-Another way to see and act on the modern work-life
 - FailFast.
 How to improve debugging.
 - GTD.
 Getting Things Done
 - The Majestic Monolith by David Heinemeier Hansson